Condenser (laboratory): Alternative coolants

 Condensers with forced-circulation cooling usually employ water as the cooling fluid.
 The flow may be open, from a tap to a sink, and driven only by the water pressure in the tap.
 Alternatively, a closed system may be used, in which the water is drawn by a pump from a tank, possibly refrigerated, and returned to it.
-Water-cooled condensers are suitable for liquids with boiling points well above 0 °C, even higher than 100 °C.
+Water-cooled condensers are suitable for liquids with boiling points well above 0 °C, and can easily condense vapours with boiling points much higher than that of the water.

 Other cooling fluids may be used instead of water.
 Air with forced circulation can be effective enough for situations with high boiling point and low condensation rate.
 Conversely, low-temperature coolants, such as acetone cooled by dry ice or chilled water with antifreeze additives, can be used for liquids with low boiling point (like dimethyl ether, b.p. −23.6 °C).
-Solid and semisolid mixtures, with ice or water ice, may be used in cold fingers.
+Open-topped cold fingers can use a wider variety of coolants since they allow solids to be inserted, and can be used with water ice, dry ice, and liquid nitrogen.